Catholic Mariology: Maximalism and minimalism

 Mariology is a field in which deeply felt pious beliefs of the faithful and hagiography may conflict with theological and critical historical reviews of beliefs and practices.
 This conflict was recognized as early as the year 1300 by William of Ware who described the tendency of some believers to attribute almost everything to Mary.
 Bonaventura warned against Marian maximalism: "One has to be careful as to not to minimize the honour of our Lord, Jesus Christ."
 Both minimalist and maximalist have always seen in Mary a sign of the Catholic Church and viewed her as a model for all Catholics.

 In the 20th century, Pope Pius XII, "the most Marian pope in Church history", warned against both exuberant exaggerations and timid minimalism in the presentation of Mary.
 The Vatican II dogmatic constitution Lumen gentium was specifically written in 1964 to avoid both Marian maximalism and minimalism.
 Pope John Paul II was also careful to avoid both maximalism and minimalism in his Mariology and avoided taking personal positions on issues which were subject to theological debate.

 Mariology and Christology

-Mariology (the study of Mary) has been related to Christology (the study of Christ) and in the Catholic theological and papal writings has been viewed as interwoven with the mystery of Christ.
-Pope John Paul II discussed the "precise place of Mary" in the plan of salvation in the encyclical Redemptoris Mater and stated: "Following the line of the Second Vatican Council, I wish to emphasize the special presence of the Mother of God in the mystery of Christ and his Church.
+Mariology is related to Christology (the Study of Christ) and in the Catholic theological and papal writings has been viewed as interwoven with the mystery of Christ.
+Pope John Paul II discussed the "precise place of Mary" in the plan of salvation in the encyclical Redemptoris Mater and stated: "Following the line of the Second Vatican Council (Vatican II), I wish to emphasize the special presence of the Mother of God in the mystery of Christ and his Church.
 For this is a fundamental dimension emerging from the Mariology of the Council".